Mariah Carey Shoves Diane Warren Off The Red Carpet At Variety’s Power Of Women Event

 “Mariah was so rude,” a fifth account insisted.

-On the night, Carey has honored an award by Mixed-ish star Mykal-Michelle for her charity and music endeavors, which The Daily Mail reported.
+At the event, Mariah was given an award by Mixed-ish star Mykal-Michelle for her charity and music endeavors, which The Daily Mail reported.

 Mariah is a mom of two to twins Moroccan and Monroe, who were born in 2011.
-She married their father, The Masked Singer host, Nick Cannon in 2008, who she divorced seven years later, as previously noted by The Inquisitr.
+She married their father, The Masked Singer host, Nick Cannon, in 2008.
+The two divorced seven years later, as previously noted by The Inquisitr.

-In a recent interview, Cannon explained that he probably would never get married again.
+In a recent interview, Nick explained that he probably would never get married again.

 “Honestly, I said I would probably never get married again because I’m still working on myself and trying to become a better man,” he said.